-If you had your heart set on studying a particular programme or at a particular university, it's understandable that Clearing and Adjustment can seem stressful.
+If you had your heart set on studying a particular programme or at a particular university, it's understandable that Clearing can seem stressful.
 But by applying through Clearing, you're still on track to study a programme you love at a brilliant university.

 We spoke to Queen Mary students past and present who have shared their advice and explain how Clearing at Queen Mary can be a positive experience with a fantastic outcome.

 Our students secure internships and placements that increase their employability prospects.

 "I found out about the internship at Avention after reading one of the newsletters sent by the Careers and Enterprise team.
 I received a lot of support from my departmental careers officer which definitely helped with the challenging three-stage interview process.
 My internship allowed me to get practical experience in the corporate world of the City and gave me the opportunity to develop invaluable business contacts.
 It was hard work but it helped me to challenge myself.
 I was then offered a permanent position at the company by the Senior VP himself.

 I am now contracting as a Project Manager with the Department for Transport (DFT).
 In September, I am moving to Strasbourg to complete a masters in Space Science at the International Space University."